NOC-MSM/CoNES/docs/introduction.rst

  *  Easily make use of GPUs, high speed networks, parallel filesystems on a cluster or server by default.

-Work-flows for research can be a complicated and iterative process, and even more so on a shared and somewhat rigid production environment.
+Developing work-flows for research can be a complicated and iterative process, and even more so on a shared and somewhat rigid production environment.
 Singularity provides a flexible working environment for development and production.
 It can even